B3tty/TrafficMonitor/Readme.md

 ### Display

 Obviously for a frequent use, statistics would much easier to use if the display was improved.
 Some graphs for some interesting metrics could be useful.

-As well, red color for alerting could be really useful for the user to spot them quicker.
+### Scale

+The scale is linked to the [time of the log lines](#time-of-the-log-lines) issue.
+If we start getting more log lines than we can handle in the 10s interval, we'll get incorrect metrics.
+If that starts to happen, either we handle asynchronously by managing them by the date written in them, or we'll need to multithread, and for the multi-threaded solution we need a strategy to regroup and merge the parsed lines and their corresponding stats.